Sharp variance estimator and causal bootstrap in stratified randomized experiments: Causal Bootstrap Based on Rank-preserving Imputation

 \begin{theorem}[Edgeworth expansion] Under Conditions \ref{cond1}, \ref{cond3}, \ref{cond4}(ii), and \ref{cond5}, if $2 \leq \nm[1] \leq \nm-2$ for $m=1,\dots,M$, then, as $n\rightarrow \infty$, $T$ has an Edgeworth expansion:

 where $\Phi(\cdot)$ and $\phi(\cdot)$ are the distribution function and the density function of a standard normal random variable, respectively. \end{theorem}

-Compared to the Edgeworth expansion in \citet{imbens2018causal}, the challenge lies in adapting to a diverse range of asymptotic regimes for strata.
-To tackle this issue, we classify the strata into three distinct groups based on their sizes: large strata with sizes comparable to $n$, small strata with bounded sizes, and the remaining medium strata.
-We address each of these three groups separately and derive the corresponding results; see the Supplementary Materials for details.
-Based on the Edgeworth expansion, we obtain the second-order refinement for the causal bootstrap compared to the normal approximation.
+In comparison to the Edgeworth expansion derived by \citet{imbens2018causal}, the main challenge here lies in adapting to a diverse range of asymptotic regimes for the strata sizes.
+To address this, we classify the strata into three distinct groups based on their sizes: large strata, where the size is comparable to $n$; small strata, with bounded sizes; and medium strata, which fall between these two extremes.
+We handle each group separately, deriving the corresponding results.
+Further details are provided in the Supplementary Material.
+By leveraging the Edgeworth expansion, we obtain the second-order refinement of the causal bootstrap, demonstrating its improvement over the normal approximation.

-\begin{condition} (i) The functionals $\W(G,F)$ and $\V(G,F,H)$ are three times Fr\'echet-differentiable with two bounded derivatives. (ii) The difference between $H_{[m]}(y_1,y_0)$ and $H^U_{[m]}(y_1,y_0)$ satisfies $\sup_{y_1,y_0}|H_{[m]}(y_1,y_0)-H^U_{[m]}(y_1,y_0)|=O(\nm^{-1/2})$. \end{condition}
+\begin{condition} (i) The functionals $\W(G,F)$ and $\V(G,F,H)$ are three times Fr\'echet-differentiable with two bounded derivatives. (ii) The difference between $\{H_{[m]}(y_1,y_0)\}$ and $\{H_{[m]}^U(y_1,y_0)\}$ satisfies $\sum_{m=1}^M\pim \sup_{y_1,y_0}|H_{[m]}(y_1,y_0)-H_{[m]}^U(y_1,y_0)|=o(n^{-1/2})$. \end{condition}

-Condition~\ref{cond6}(i) ensures sufficient smoothness for two functionals; a similar assumption was also made by \citet{imbens2018causal}.
-Condition~\ref{cond6}(ii) requires that the difference between the true joint distribution function and the joint distribution under co-monotonic potential outcomes is at least of order $n^{-1/2}_{[m]}$.
-This requirement is less stringent than the condition required by \citet{imbens2018causal}, which assumed $H(y_1, y_0) = H^U(y_1, y_0)$.